 “This meeting will come to order!”
 10 year old Kids’ Council Co Captain Nyle shouts and slams the mallet on the desk with glee to signify the start of Kids’ Council.
 A dozen kids together sitting on stools or cross-legged on the rug in the gathering space chattering.
 Slowly they come to focus on the meeting.
 Snack Monitor Deidre has set up the snack table and filled bowls and cups which she is in the process of passing out to everyone.
-A gentle presence is the adult facilitator.
+An adult facilitator provides a gentle sense of order.

 The printed agendas are handed out for approval and then Co Secretary Brad reads the minutes from the previous meeting for approval.
 Jewel, the Microphone monitor, hands our soft spoken Co Secretary a microphone to ensure all can hear him.